javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: `unicodeArray` must be enabled

-Shift the `unicodeArray` values by a random number of places during the code obfuscation and insert a helper function for shifting the array back into the source code.
-(It works just like the Caesar cypher.)
+Shift the `unicodeArray` array by a fixed and random (generated at the code obfuscation) places.
+This makes it harder to match the order of the removed strings to their original place.

-Keep in mind that this option affects only how the code is visually organised, since the original arrays can be easily accessed during the debug process.

-It is also not recommended to enable `rotateUnicodeArray` for small source code because a helper function might attract attention.
+This option is recommended if your original source code isn't small, as the helper function can attract attention.

 ### `selfDefending`
 Type: `boolean` Default: `true`

 ##### :warning: this option forcibly set `compact` value to `true`

-Enables self-defending for obfuscated code.
-If obfuscated compact code is formatted, it will not work any more.
+This option makes the output code resilient against formatting and variable renaming.
+If one tries to use a JavaScript beautifier on the obfuscated code, the code won't work anymore, making it harder to understand and modify it.

 ### `sourceMap`
 Type: `boolean` Default: `false`

 Enables source map generation for obfuscated code.

+Source maps can be useful to help you debug your obfuscated Java Script source code.
+If you want or need to debug in production, you can upload the separate source map file to a secret location and then point your browser there.

 ### `sourceMapBaseUrl`
 Type: `string` Default: ``